rolando-cadiz/ICS-313-Self-Object-Model-Java-Implementation/README.md

         public void setPrimitiveFunction(java.util.function.Function<AnObject,Object> f) { this.primitiveFn = f; }
         public boolean isPrimitiveValue()    { return primitiveValue != null; }
         public boolean isPrimitiveFunction() { return primitiveFn != null; }

+## evaluate
+We want to be able to evaluate our objects, and this method does exactly that.
+We take in an object as a parameter and run checks on it first.
+If the object is a primitive function, then we create a new copy of the object and return the copy with the function applied to it.
+If the object is a primitive value, we just copy it and return the copy.
+If there are no messages attached to the object, there's nothing to evaluate, and so we return the object without copying it.
+Finally, if these conditions are not met, then we just copy the object and its messages, create a new dummy object (result), send the messages to our dummy object in chronological order, and then finally return the dummy object.
+The reason for this convolution is to avoid having to mutate our original object.

         public Object evaluate(AnObject obj) {
                 if (obj.isPrimitiveFunction()) {
                 AnObject c = copy(obj);